 A person with dementia will need more care as time goes by.
 It's a good idea to establish one person to coordinate care early on.
 They could be a health professional, a social worker or a relative or friend.

 It is also a good idea to have that person develop a care plan.
 This plan is a way of making sure the right care and treatment is offered at the right time.

 It is wise to plan early for the future.

-A person with dementia can delegate the management of their affairs to someone they trust through a power of attorney.
+A person with dementia can arrange for someone they trust to manage their affairs through a power of attorney.

-They can also draw up an advanced care directive which states their treatment preferences in case they are unable to give consent to treatment at a later stage.
+They can also draw up an advanced care directive which sets out what treatment they prefer in case they are unable to give consent to treatment at a later stage.

 Last reviewed: October 2018